Computational error estimates for Born-Oppenheimer molecular dynamics with nearly crossing potential surfaces: Motivation for error estimates in ab initio molecular dynamics

 Our alternative error analysis presented here relates computable dynamic transition probabilities to the probability to be in excited states for the time-independent Schr\"odinger equation and is developed with the aim to give a different point of view that could help to construct algorithms that estimate the modeling error in molecular dynamics computations.
-Our analysis differs from previous ones by combining analytical estimates with computations and it is based on three main steps: \begin{itemize} \item[-] analyzing the time-independent Schr\"odinger equation as the reference model, including excited electron states with near crossing potential surfaces and the accuracy of observables as a function of the probability to be in excited states (in Section \ref{sec_scalar}), \item[-] using stability analysis of a perturbed eigenvalue problem to estimate the probability to be in excited electron states, based on perturbations related to (Landau-Zener like) dynamic transition probabilities (in Section \ref{sec:eigen_p}), \item[-] applying Ehrenfest molecular dynamics to computationally estimate the dynamic transition probabilities (in Section \ref{sec_num}). \end{itemize} The estimation method is tested on one and two dimensional problems but to conclude how useful the method is for realistic chemistry problems will require more work.
+Our analysis differs from previous ones by combining analytical estimates with computations and it is based on three main steps: \begin{itemize} \item[-] analyzing the time-independent Schr\"odinger equation as the reference model, including excited electron states with near crossing potential surfaces and the accuracy of observables as a function of the probability to be in excited states (in Section \ref{sec_scalar}), \item[-] studying stochastic molecular dynamics, constrained to the manifold of constant energy, based on small stochastic perturbations of the standard Born-Oppenheimer Hamiltonian dynamics, \item[-] using stability analysis of a perturbed eigenvalue problem to estimate the probability to be in excited electron states, based on perturbations related to (Landau-Zener like) dynamic transition probabilities (in Section \ref{sec:eigen_p}), \item[-] applying Ehrenfest molecular dynamics to computationally estimate the dynamic transition probabilities (in Section \ref{sec_num}). \end{itemize} The estimation method is tested on one and two dimensional problems but to conclude how useful the method is for realistic chemistry problems will require more work.

-The next section introduces the Schr\"odinger and molecular dynamics models.
+The next section introduces the Schr\"odinger and molecular dynamics models and ends with a more detailed outline.